 Mon - Fri, 9am - 5pm

-for UK delivery by Thursday 19th January(T+C apply)
+for UK delivery by Friday 24th February(T+C apply)

 For custom shapes, please measure the width at the widest part of your label, and the height at the longest part excluding bleed edges.

 With varnish, we will apply an extra layer to your chosen material.
 This makes your chosen finish more vivid, and makes you labels more durable.
 For 100% food-safe labels which will come into direct contact with edible items, please select no varnish.

 With lamination, we’ll apply a laminate to your stickers to make them more durable.
 This is usually only required if you expect your stickers to experience abrasion, scratching or any other type of impact.

 Would you like the colours on your clear label to appear completely opaque?
 Or place your clear label on the inside of a window so your potential customers can view them whilst passing by outside?
 Choose one or both of the options below if this sounds like something you require, alternatively click 'no extras' to continue without any of these.